kraynel/gatsby-transformer-gitinfo/README.md

 # gatsby-transformer-gitinfo

-Add some git information on `File` fields: latest commit date, author and email.
+Add some git information on `File` fields from latest commit: date, author and email.

 ## Install